getoctane/octane-node/examples/antler-db-cloud-shop/README.md

-Upon startup, the server will ensure that you have various Octane meters setup (`storage`, `bandwidth`, and `machines`), and an Octane price plan called `acmecloud`.
+Upon startup, the server will ensure that you have various Octane meters setup (`storage`, `bandwidth`, and `machines`), and an Octane price plan called `antlerdb`.
 If they do not already exist, they will be created for you.

 When a user first visits the site, a random customer name